Title IX: Sexual Violence

 Bad Faith Complaints

-While ARCOM encourages all good faith complaints of sex discrimination and sexual harassment, ARCOM has the responsibility to balance the rights of all parties.
-Therefore, if ARCOM’s investigation reveals that a complaint was knowingly false, the complaint will be dismissed and the person who filed the knowingly false complaint may be subject to discipline.
+While ACHE and/or ARCOM encourage all good faith complaints of sex discrimination and sexual harassment, ACHE and/or ARCOM have the responsibility to balance the rights of all parties.
+Therefore, if an ACHE and/or ARCOM investigation reveals that a complaint was knowingly false, the complaint will be dismissed and the person who filed the knowingly false complaint may be subject to discipline.